zulip/zulip/docs/production/security-model.md

 ## Secure your Zulip server like your email server

-* It's reasonable to think about security for a Zulip server like you do security for a team email server -- only trusted administrators within an organization should have shell access to the server.
+* It's reasonable to think about security for a Zulip server like you do security for a team email server -- only trusted individuals within an organization should have shell access to the server.

   In particular, anyone with root access to a Zulip application server